hodzanassredin/hodzanassredin.github.com/_posts/2015-06-02-distributed_done_right_3.md

 No actors are not Agents.
 For example agents in clojure.
 In Agents the behavior is defined outside and is pushed to the Agent, and in Actors the behavior is defined inside the Actor.
 Also agents are used as units in  ConcurrentConstraintProgramming or ReactiveDemandProgramming and has completely different behaviour check [this](http://c2.com/cgi/wiki?ActorVsAgent)
 #Implementations
-There are 3 main production ready implementations for fsharp.
+There are several actors implementations for fsharp.
-1. MailboxProccessor is well documented and widly used.
+1. MailboxProccessor is well documented and widely used.
-Also mailbox pattern is used by other implementations.

 Lets define some simple Logging actor
 {% highlight fsharp %}
 type Logger() =